idleberg/m8tro-bootstrap/README.md

 ## Fonts

 This theme was created with Modern UI's [Segoe](http://www.microsoft.com/typography/fonts/family.aspx?FID=331) font-family in mind.
-While this commercial font is largely available on the Windows platform (Vista and later, Windows Phone), fallback fonts are required for other platforms.
+While this commercial font is largely available on the Windows platform (Windows Phone, Windows Vista and later), system-default fonts will be used as fallback on other platforms.

 Font | Platform
 -----|---------